LasseD/BrickCounting/README.md

 Maximal angle steps based on number of brick of models on each side of the turn point:

-Simple trigonometry implies the bound a on the angle that can be allowed given the distance d (in mm):
+Simple formulas for an isosceles triangle implies the bound a on the angle that can be allowed given the distance d (in mm):

 sin(a/2)*d < 0.1/2 => a < asin(1/20/d)*2